 Streaming Services for Personal vs. Business Settings

-When you’re creating a high-quality in-home audio setup, you are likely going to use your computer, tablet, or smartphone to play music at some point.
+When you’re creating a high-quality in-home audio setup, you are likely going to use your computer, tablet, or smartphone as a solution to play music at some point.
 There are dozens of music streaming services that are available for personal use, either for free by listening to occasional advertisements or for a subscription fee with no ads.

 - Apple Music